 The Education system always gained attraction because of the diversified techniques it has adopted from time to time.
 One such technique is the art of distributing knowledge. eLearning is one such art.
-Let us know, How eLearning is transforming the education sphere?
+Let us know, How eLearning education is transforming the education sphere?

 Hailing from the guru-shishya (master-pupil) environment during ancient times, we came this far that knowledge is delivered to every doorstep on small screens.